antoniablanco/DD_optimization_c_plusplus/README.md

 * **get_priority_for_merge_nodes:** Takes a state and the ID of a node as inputs and outputs a number representing the priority for merging the node with others.
 * **merge_operator:** Takes two states, each one from a node that is going to merge, as inputs.
 It outputs a new state for the merged nodes..

-Once this class is built, it is essential to create an instance of it to be passed to the "DD" class.
+Once this class is built, it is essential to create an instance of it to be passed to the "DD" class, in the construction of this, specifying the data type contained within the state is necessary (e.g., "DD<vector `<int>>`").
 In this, you'll find functions to create, reduce, restrict, relax and visualize a diagram, as well as obtain a copy of it.

 Finally, to obtain the problem's solution, create an instance of the **ObjectiveFunction** class, to which you pass the DD object containing the graph.
 Within this function, you can assign and solve the objective function.